 Sonoma Water biologists and Stewards of the Coast and Redwoods (Stewards) volunteers and staff monitored pinnipeds at the Jenner haul-out.
-The Stewards and Sonoma Water provide annual training for all volunteers; the most recent trainings occurred on April 21, 2022, and February 24, 2023.
+The Stewards and Sonoma Water provide annual training for all volunteers.
+Training sessions occurred on February 24 and March 29 and April 11, 2023.
+The most recent trainings occurred February 23, March 6, and March 21, 2024.
 Sonoma Water biologists participating in the monitoring program were also trained.
 The training agenda covered:

-- the Marine Mammal Protection Act; - LOA monitoring requirements; - the Russian River Estuary Management Activities Pinniped Monitoring Plan and monitoring methods therein, including completion of data sheets; - field identification of pinnipeds of the California coast, including harbor seals, California sea lions, Steller sea lions, northern elephant seals, northern fur seals and Guadalupe fur seals; - field identification of neonates (pups less than 1 week old); - care and use of field equipment (e.g. cameras, spotting scopes, binoculars); and - field visits to the haul-out monitoring location.
+- the Marine Mammal Protection Act; - LOA monitoring requirements;

+- the Russian River Estuary Management Activities Pinniped Monitoring Plan and monitoring methods therein, including completion of data sheets; - field identification of pinnipeds of the California coast, including harbor seals, California sea lions, Steller sea lions, northern elephant seals, northern fur seals and Guadalupe fur seals; - field identification of neonates (pups less than 1 week old); - care and use of field equipment (e.g. cameras, spotting scopes, binoculars); and - field visits to the haul-out monitoring location.